chunkiat82/timedfile/README.md

 * `fastforward` to fast forward to a version during a rollback
 * `reset` to remove all existing changes to the current version on the timeline (not always the latest)
 * `clean` to remove all existing versioning data (including commits and rollbacks), as good a new timedfile.
+* `diff` shows the content difference between modified text and current saved state
+* `diffs` shows a timeline of all the changes in diff format from [npm-diff](https://github.com/kpdecker/jsdiff)

 ## Basic Usage